moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 DM: todoDM: see if I have a short example in ANKI.

-## software dependency
+## software dependency DM: is this a "peer dependency"?

 A software dependency is a relationship between software components where one component relies on the other to work properly.
 For example, if a software application uses a library to query a database, the application depends on that library.

-### production dependency
+### (production) dependency

 consists of all the packages that are used in the project with its version number.
-So, whenever you install any library that is required in your project that library you can find it in the dependencies object.
+So, whenever you install any library that is required in your project that library you can find it in the package.json dependencies object.

 ### development dependency

 it consists of all the packages that are used in the project in its development phase and not in the production or testing environment with its version number.
-So, whenever you want to install any library that is required only in your development phase then you can find it in the dev Dependencies object.
+So, whenever you want to install any library that is required only in your development phase then you can find it in the package.json dev Dependencies object.

 src = https://www.geeksforgeeks.org/difference-between-dependencies-devdependencies-and-peerdependencies/